merzbild/Merzbild.jl/README.md

 ## Testing

 The tests try to cover most of the functionality implemented in the code.
-They can be run by invoking `julia --project=. test/runtests.jl`.
+They can be run by invoking `julia --project=. test/runtests.jl` or by calling `using Pkg; Pkg.test()`.
 Addition of test coverage (via `Coverage.jl`) is planned.